UntrustedGuy/Untrusted-Translations-Android/README.md

 # Untrusted Translations

-A translation workspace for Android that actually respects your time.
-Import a comic or a single page, let the app find the text, fix what the machine got wrong, and replace the original lettering — all on your phone.
+A translation workspace for Android.
+Import a comic or a single page, let the app find the text, fix what the traslator got wrong, and replace the original lettering — all on your phone.

-The app never turns the page on its own. **You decide when to move forward.
-Tap Save & Next when you're ready.**
+App can also be used to change text on images.

 ---

 ## What's here

-- **Import** PNG, JPEG, WebP, PDF, CBZ, or ZIP files through the system file picker.
+- **Import** PNG, JPEG, WebP, PDF, CBZ, ZIP files and folder with images through the system file picker and Folder picker.
 Archives are sorted naturally (page 2 comes before page 10).
 - **PDF support** — renders PDFs into editable page images.
 - **6 different OCR engines** — pick what works for your comic:
-  - Gemini Free — reads the whole page like a person would, ignores sound effects
+  - Gemini Free**Best as of now** — reads the whole page like a person would, ignores sound effects
   - Google ML Kit — built-in, no downloads, good enough for clean print
   - RapidOCR — neural OCR you download as a small pack (Japanese, Korean, Chinese, or Latin)
   - PP-OCRv5 — same idea but newer models from HuggingFace